-For the years ended December 31, 2008 and 2007, general and administrative expenses totaled \$80.3 million and \$74.4 million, respectively.
-General and administrative expenses consist primarily of corporate management salaries and benefits, professional fees and other administrative expenses.
-General and administrative expenses increased from 2007 primarily as a result of an increase in salaries and benefits resulting from an increase in corporate staffing levels to help ensure the quality and effectiveness of our facility operations and to intensify our efforts on developing new bed capacity.
-Also as a result of our intensified efforts to develop new capacity, we incurred charges of \$1.7 million during 2008 in connection with the abandonment of certain development projects.
-We incurred \$0.3 million of such expenses in 2007.
+For the years ended December 31, 2007 and 2006, general and administrative expenses totaled \$74.4 million and \$63.6 million, respectively.
+General and administrative expenses increased from 2006 primarily as a result of an increase in salaries and benefits resulting from an increase in corporate staffing levels to help ensure the quality and effectiveness of our facility operations, to intensify our efforts on developing new bed capacity, and to implement and support numerous technology initiatives.
+As a result of our intensified efforts to develop new capacity, we capitalized certain pre-acquisition costs directly associated with a number of development projects.

-General and administrative expenses were also higher as a result of an increase of \$2.0 million of stock-based compensation awarded to employees.
-For the year ended December 31, 2008, we recognized approximately \$8.5 million of general and administrative expense for stock-based compensation compared with \$6.5 million of stock-based compensation expense recognized during the year ended December 31, 2007.
+General and administrative expenses were also higher as a result of an increase of \$0.8 million of restricted stock-based compensation awarded to employees who had historically been awarded stock options and an increase of \$0.8 million in stock option expense in 2007 compared with 2006.
+For the year ended December 31, 2007, we recognized approximately \$4.1 million of general and administrative expense for the amortization of restricted stock granted to these employees in 2005, 2006, and 2007 since the amortization period spans the three-year vesting period of each restricted share award.